Developer docshttps://staging.api.genome.computerhttps://api.genome.computer

 GET/v1/panels

-List genetic insight panel definitions.
+List available genetic insight panel definitions.

-Ask a bounded natural-language genome question.
+Ask a bounded natural-language question about a genome.

 POST/v1/context/build